alphagov/govuk-import-export-prototype/guidance/ABP-alt.markdown

 Instead of using TRACES, you can create your own commercial document.
 Include details of:

-- the content of the consignment
+- the animal by-products in your consignment
 - your contact information
 - the business or person you’re sending your goods to